mvolkmann/blog/src/swift.md

 The `Character` type is a `struct` that represents a single Unicode character.
 Literal `Character` values are delimited by double-quotes.

-`Character` properties include the following:
+`Character` instance properties include the following:

 | Property           | Description                                                 |
 | ------------------ | ----------------------------------------------------------- |